First pediatric death from COVID-19 in McLennan County

 The patient was an 11-year-old boy, and a resident of McLennan County.
 He died at a hospital outside of McLennan County late Friday afternoon.

-The Delta variant is a highly aggressive form of the Coronavirus which can cause serious complications – even to people who are young and healthy.
+The Delta variant is a highly aggressive form of the Coronavirus which can cause serious complications.
 The COVID-19 vaccine has been shown to protect against severe outcomes due to COVID-19 for all who are eligible.

-The Waco-McLennan County Public Health District says it continues to focus and promote the importance of vaccinations, masks, and social distancing.
+The Waco-McLennan County Public Health District said it continues to focus and promote the importance of vaccinations, masks, and social distancing.

 “Unfortunately, our community remains very vulnerable to the Delta variant of Coronavirus that is plaguing us now.
 Our main hope to minimize the number of tragedies like this is in getting more people who are currently eligible to go ahead and get vaccinated and expand those efforts to children once vaccines for those age groups are available, hopefully soon,“ said Farley Verner, MD, Health Authority for the Waco-McLennan County Public Health District.

-The Public Health District is asking the community to keep the family in their thoughts and prayers, and to respect their privacy.
+The Public Health District asked the community to keep the family in their thoughts and prayers, and to respect their privacy.

 Source: City of Waco